wing5wong/artisan-whs-static/source/_news/2020-03-15_mr-barnett.md

 ---
 🏊‍♂️ 🚴‍♂️ 🏃‍♂️ Mr Barnett – 2020 IRONMAN 70.3 Taupo

-Whanganui High School Outdoor Education teacher, Mr Barnett came 5th in his age group at the 2020 IRONMAN 70.3 Taupo on Saturday 7 March!
+Whanganui High School Outdoor Education teacher, Mr Barnett came 5th in his age group at the 2020 IRONMAN 70.3 Taupo on Saturday 7 March with a time of 04:34:48!
 The top seven qualified for IRONMAN 70.3 WORLD CHAMPS in Taupo, 28/29 November. 👏👏

 **Race summary:**